lmfit/uncertainties/doc/user_guide.rst

   >>> wrapped_f = uncertainties.wrap(f)

-The new function :func:`wrapped_f` can be given numbers with uncertainties instead of Python floats.
-It returns the same values as :func:`f`, but with uncertainties.
+The new function :func:`wrapped_f` accepts numbers with uncertainties as arguments wherever a Python float was used for :func:`f`.
+:func:`wrapped_f` returns the same values as :func:`f`, but with uncertainties.

 With a simple wrapping call like above, uncertainties in the function result are automatically calculated numerically. **Analytical